petealbertson/comfortable-media-surfer/helper_text_spec.md

 ## Validation & Data Handling
 - **Character Limit**: Helper text must not exceed 240 characters.
-  - If the helper text exceeds 240 characters, it should be truncated on the server side.
+  - If the helper text exceeds 240 characters, it should be truncated when parsing layout content.
   - An ellipsis (`…`) is appended to indicate truncation.
-- **Server-Side Processing**: The truncation logic is executed server side when saving the field value, ensuring consistent data handling.
-- The helper text is stored as metadata associated with the corresponding CMS field.
+- **Parsing Logic**: Truncation and enforcement of the character limit occur in the layout parser when extracting the `helper` parameter.

 ## Architecture & Implementation
 - **CMS Parser Enhancements**: Update the layout parser to recognize and process the inline `helper` parameter.
-- **Server-Side Save Logic**: Incorporate truncation logic within the CMS field processing workflow during save operations.
-  - Ensure that helper texts for all field types follow the 240-character limit, adding an ellipsis when necessary.
+- **Parser & Truncation Logic**: In the layout parser, apply truncation logic when extracting the helper parameter, enforcing the 240-character limit and appending an ellipsis if needed.
 - **Styling in the CMS Edit Interface**: Render helper text using appropriate Bootstrap 4 classes to achieve the desired appearance.

 ## Error Handling Strategies
-- Automatically truncate any helper text exceeding 240 characters and append an ellipsis without blocking the save operation.
+- Automatically truncate any helper text exceeding 240 characters and append an ellipsis without blocking the parsing operation.
 - Log a warning message (if applicable) for instances of truncation for further review by developers, but do not interrupt user workflow.
 - Ensure that any errors related to helper text processing do not impact the handling of other CMS fields.